soggybag/tetris-redux-app/README.md

 - Add keyboard controls
 - Add some styles
   - Fix the overlay Pase/Game Over dialog
+  - Should not be able to select text on buttons
 - Update this README
 - Save High Score to Local Storage
+- Animate score: should count up to the new value over time
 - Add Levels
   - Game gets faster
   - starts with blocks on screen at certain levels